blocknetdx/api-docs/source/includes/_xbridge.md

 bids          | array         | An array of the best bids.
 - price       | string(float) | The highest bid price for the asset.
 String is used to preserve precision.
 - size        | string(float) | The size of bid orders at this price.
 String is used to preserve precision.
-- order_ids   | array         | An array of UUID for bid orders at this price. asks          | array         | An array of the best asks.
+- order_ids   | array         | An array of ID for bid orders at this price. asks          | array         | An array of the best asks.
 - price       | string(float) | The lowest ask price for the asset.
 String is used to preserve precision.
 - size        | string(float) | The size of ask orders at this price.
 String is used to preserve precision.
-- order_ids   | array         | An array of UUID for ask orders at this price.
+- order_ids   | array         | An array of ID for ask orders at this price.

 > Sample 400 Response